Philippine Air Force Alliance

 The Head Coach of the team is Sgt.
-Bernard Buen and he is assisted by Joel Deriada.
+Joel Deriada assists him and Bernard Buen.

 Coaches include head national coach Sean Guevarra (jumping), and he is assisted by former national coaches Nixon Mas (Throws), Ernie Candelario (Sprints/Middle), and Roy Vence (distance).

-Other coaches who have athletes in the team are also considered as associate coaches which a longer list is currently being prepared.
+Other coaches who have athletes on the team are also considered associate coaches, which a longer list is currently being prepared.

 The team won the overall title at the 2014 Philippine National Games, the Men’s title, and overall title at the 2015 Philippine National Open and were runners up in the women’s division.

-The real success story of the team was operating on 0 funding and up against College teams at the 2015 PSC-PATAFA Weekly Relays.
+The team’s real success story was operating on 0 funding and up against College teams at the 2015 PSC-PATAFA Weekly Relays.

 The team did well to finish runners up in the Men’s behind FEU, and third in the Women’s behind FEU and UST.